-The monitoring approach has become essential for analyzing open information which is currently growing very strongly.
-This leaves real prospects for SMEs and start-ups who have a vital need for organized monitoring.
+Monitoring has become essential for analyzing open information, which is currently experiencing very strong growth.
+This presents real opportunities for SMEs and start-ups, which have a vital need for organized monitoring.

 In a world where information is the key to competitiveness and where strategic and technological monitoring has become a necessity, controlling the costs of access to quality raw information has become a major challenge.